eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-customer.md

 ### WIP - Provide WeekBasedMaterialDemand for volatility metrics journey

-The customer sends the previously created WeekBasedMaterialDemands to the supplier as two separate data transfers.
+The customer sends the previously created WeekBasedMaterialDemands to the supplier as four separate data transfers.

 ```cucumber
 Feature: Customer: Provide WeekBasedMaterialDemand